NeuralEnsemble/python-neo/doc/source/io.rst

 In some cases you may not want to load everything in memory because it could be too big.
 For this scenario, some IOs implement ``lazy=True/False``.
 With ``lazy=True`` all arrays will have a size of zero, but all the metadata will be loaded.
-The *lazy_shape* attribute is added to all array-like objects (AnalogSignal, AnalogSignalArray, SpikeTrain, Epoch, Event).
+The *lazy_shape* attribute is added to all array-like objects (AnalogSignal, IrregularlySampledSignal, SpikeTrain, Epoch, Event).
 In this case, *lazy_shape* is a tuple that has the same value as *shape* with ``lazy=False``.
 To know if a class supports lazy mode use ``ClassIO.support_lazy``.
 By default (if not specified), ``lazy=False``, i.e. all data is loaded.